LydiaHaway/Exercice-Cadavre-Exquis-Lydia/README.md

 ![picture](./Albus.jpg)

 Once upon a time there was a powerful and wise wizard who was looking for a very special code.
 This code would rewrite their History, change their world forever.
 His name was Dumbledore and he build an army to get throught the land of JavaScript where he was hoping to find one of the Coding Horcruxes.
 Could they get throught all the challenges and dangers?

+That will not be the most easier thing, but they will do their best and learn from their errors.
+After spending 1 week in the git plain, they finally find the first Coding Horcruxes.
+The next step is to find the others ones, but where should they go ?